Nick-Vasquez-CSU/353SimpleBlockEncryptionNEW/readme.txt

   File p5.js.
 This is the P5 package.
 It is loaded inside the html.

-  File cs-sketch.js; This contains several P5 user-defined linkage functions (setup, draw, keyPressed, and mousePressed), as well as example
+  File cs-sketch.js; This contains several P5 user-defined linkage functions
-    support functions.
+    (setup, draw, keyPressed, and mousePressed), as well as example support functions.
 P5's setup() is run once before page display.
-    P5's draw() is run once per display frame, so you can do animation.
+    P5's text() is run twice to display both the plaintext message and the encrypted message.

   File assets/styles.css.
 This is an extra-small example of controlling
     webpage styling.  // Loaded inside the html.